How to Make Knotted Hair Ties

 Step Four: Turn Right Side Out

-*Note: At this point, you can also hand stitch the opening closed however, I don’t do that.
-If you left the opening in the middle of the bow the opening will be covered when you tie the bow.
+- *Note: At this point, you can also hand-stitch the opening closed; however, I don’t do that.
+If you left the opening in the middle of the bow, it will be covered when you tie the bow.

 Step Five: Add Elastic